 If you have installed the Enterprise Edition of Oracle9i Application Server, then you must perform the additional steps.
-If you have installed Standard or Minimal edition of Oracle9i Application Server, then proceed directly to "Deinstalling using Oracle Universal Installer" on page 8-13.
+If you have installed Core, Minimal, or Standard edition of Oracle9i Application Server, then proceed directly to "Deinstalling using Oracle Universal Installer" on page 8-11.

-- Make sure the cache is started.
-If it is not, then start the cache using the Cache Manager or the cachstrt script which is located in ORACLE\HOME/bin directory. - 2.
-Run the Configuration Assistant, specifying the -deinstall option:
+1. Make sure the cache is started.
+If it is not, then start the cache using the Cache Manager or start the following Windows NT services for Oracle8i Cache.